Blosc/c-blosc2/README_CFRAME_FORMAT.rst

 :map of metalayers:
     This is a *msgpack-formattted* map for the different metalayers.
 The keys will be a string (0xa0 + namelen) for the names of the metalayers, followed by an int32 (0xd2) for the *offset* of the value of this metalayer.
-The actual value will be encoded as a bin32 (0xc6) value later in frame.
+The actual value will be encoded as a bin32 (0xc6) value later in header.

 Chunks
 ------